 As of September 30, 2008, we had approximately 38.2 million shares of common stock outstanding.
-The approximately 11.5 million shares of common stock, including shares of common stock issuable upon the exercise of outstanding warrants, that may be sold by the selling stockholders under our most recent registration statements on Form S-3 are freely tradable without restriction or further registration under the federal securities laws unless purchased by our affiliates.
+The approximately 11.5 million shares of common stock, including shares of common stock issuable upon the exercise of outstanding warrants, that may be sold by the selling stockholders under our most recent resale registration statements on Form S-3 are freely tradable without restriction or further registration under the federal securities laws unless purchased by our affiliates.
 Additionally, at September 30, 2008, we had outstanding options to purchase approximately 5.6 million shares of common stock.
-If these or other stockholders ubstantial amounts of our common stock in the public market, or if the market preceives that these sales may occur, the market price of our common stock.
+If these or other stockholders sell substantial amounts of our common stock in the public market, or if the market perceives that these sales may occur, the market price of our common stock might decline.
+We are unable to estimate the amount, timing or nature of future sales of outstanding common stock.